 Experts don’t yet fully understand why this happens, but it’s believed several factors could be at play.

-For example, researchers have identified over 200 genetic variations that may increase your risk of developing Crohn’s.
+For example, researchers have identified over 200 genetic variations that may increase the risk of developing Crohn’s.
 Many of these changes are in genes that control the immune system, potentially altering its response to bacteria in the gut.

 Other research has linked the development of Crohn’s with a lack of healthy bacteria in the gut, a faulty gut barrier, and environmental factors like stress, smoking, and certain medicines.

-However, there’s currently no definitive evidence to confirm the role of these factors in the development of Crohn’s and experts are keen to emphasise that there’s nothing you could have done differently to prevent yourself from developing the disease.
+However, there’s currently no definitive evidence to confirm the role of these factors in the development of Crohn’s and experts are keen to emphasise that there’s nothing you could have done to prevent yourself from developing the disease.

 How is Crohn’s disease diagnosed?